How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

 You will need to take an MCAT test before applying to medical school.
 This is a multi-choice examination to test your knowledge of social science and behavioral concepts.

-It is important to note that the average score for accepted students who want to study psychiatry is 511.
+It is important to note that the average score for accepted graduated high school students who want to become a psychiatrists is 511.
 The duration of the test is 7.5 hours and contains 4 sections:

 - Chemical and Physical Foundations of Biological Systems